antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

             of generated responses (default is 0).

     Returns:
-        ChatBedrock: An instance of the Bedrock LLM corresponding to the provided model ID.
+        ChatBedrockConverse: An instance of the Bedrock LLM corresponding to the provided model ID.
     """
 ```
 #### Purpose
-- Instantiates a `ChatBedrock` object using a specified model ID and a temperature parameter to control response variability.
+- Instantiates a `ChatBedrockConverse` object using a specified model ID and a temperature parameter to control response variability.

 #### Process Flow
 1. Logs the initialization parameters.
-2. Returns a configured `ChatBedrock` instance.
+2. Returns a configured `ChatBedrockConverse` instance.

 #### Inputs and Outputs
 - **Inputs**:
   - `bedrock_llm_id`: Unique identifier for the language model.
   - `temperature`: Optional parameter to control response randomness.
 - **Outputs**:
-  - A `ChatBedrock` instance.
+  - A `ChatBedrockConverse` instance.

 ---